HanRongDa HRD-757: An evolving review

 The problem with this knob is that it is very easy to turn by accident when holding the radio and pressing buttons.
 The solution was to add a special additional lock function just for the tuning knob.
 The knob itself ends up being used to a lesser extent because of the arrow keys.

 The audio is quite good.
-It’s not in same class as my Tecsun PL-990 or the Tecsun PL-880, but it’s good.
+It’s not in same class as my Tecsun PL-990 or the Tecsun PL-880, but it’s above average.
 It can be used as a PC USB speaker, a memory card player, and a Bluetooth speaker.
+It also sounds quite nice with a quality set of stereo headphones.

 One unusual feature is the music equalization profiles available for radio.
 These settings are almost universal for radios that play music from a memory card, but never applicable to the radio.
 They are with the HRD-757.